localeapp/localeapp/README.md

 This will check everything looks good and create `config/initializers/localeapp.rb` for you.

-### Rails 2.3

-Define localeapp in `config/environment.rb`:

-    config.gem 'localeapp'

-Install the gem:

-    rake gems:install

-Create a project on localeapp.com and get the api key.
-Then run:

-    localeapp install <YOUR_API_KEY>

 ### Non rails projects

 Install the gem and run: